-- ▲ For vehicles with a parking brake, always engage brake when vehicle is not in use. - ▲Throttle mechanism should be checked for free movement before starting engine. - ▲ In an emergency, the snowmobile engine can be stopped by activating the engine cut-out switch or pulling the tether cord. - ▲ Engine should be running only when belt guard is secured in place.
+- ▲ For vehicles with a parking brake, always engage brake when vehicle is not in use. - △ Throttle mechanism should be checked for free movement and return to idle position before starting engine. - △ In an emergency, the snowmobile engine can be stopped by activating the engine cut-out button or pulling the tether cord. - ▲ Engine should be running only when belt guard is secured in place.
 Never run the engine without drive belt installed.
-Running an unloaded engine such as without drive belt or with track raised, can prove to be dangerous. - ⚠ Never run the engine with the hood opened or removed. - ▲ Maintain your snowmobile in top mechanical condition at all times. - ▲ Your snowmobile is not designed to be operated on public streets, roads or highways.
-In most States and Provinces, it is considered an illegal operation. - Δ Do not lubricate throttle and/or brake cables and housings. - ♠ Only perform procedures as detailed in this guide.
-Unless otherwise specified, engine should be turned OFF and cold for all lubrication, adjustment and maintenance procedures. - △ Some snowmobiles are designed for the driver only and no provisions have been made for a passenger. - ▲The performance of this snowmobile may significantly exceed that of other snowmobiles you have operated.
-Therefore, use by novice or inexperienced operators is not recommended. - ⚠The engine and components used in a particular model should not be used on other models.
-Use of Rotax® snowmobile engines in other than SKI-DOO snowmobiles is not recommended or authorized by Bombardier Inc. - ▲ Do not stud the track. - ⚠ Reverse models only: These snowmobiles are capable of a fast reverse.
-Always remain seated and apply the brake before shifting.
-Come to a complete stop before selecting reverse gear.
-Ensure the path behind is clear of obstacles or bystanders.
-Fast reverse could result in loss of stability.
+Running an unloaded engine such as without drive belt or with track raised, can be dangerous. - A Never run the engine with the hood or side panels opened or removed. - Δ Never run the engine in a non well-ventilated area and/or unattended. - △ Maintain your snowmobile in top mechanical condition at all times. - ▲ Your snowmobile is not designed to be operated on public streets, roads or highways.
+In most States and Provinces, it is considered an illegal operation. - △ Electric start models only: Never charge or boost a battery while installed on snowmobile. - Δ Do not lubricate throttle and/or brake cables and housings. - A Only perform procedures as detailed in this guide.
+Unless otherwise specified, engine should be turned OFF and cold for all lubrication, adjustment and maintenance procedures. - △ Snowmobile can carry a passenger only if an extra seat and a single or double hand grip were installed. - ▲ The performance of this snowmobile may significantly exceed that of other snowmobiles you have operated.
+Therefore, use by novice or inexperienced operators is not recommended. - ▲ The engine and components used in a particular model should not be used on other models.
+Use of Rotax® snowmobile engines in other than SKI-DOO snowmobiles is not recommended or authorized by Bombardier Inc. - △ Do not stud the track.
+At speed it may cause the track to tear and separate from vehicle posing a risk of severe injury or death.